-- A method for airport scenery artists to submit new airports for inclusion into future releases of X-Plane.
-Submissions are made (by artists from the community) to the Gateway directly from WED (version 1.3.0 or higher).
-Submissions must comprise only Laminar Research airport scenery objects.
+The Gateway provides a method for airport scenery artists to submit new or updated airport sceneries for inclusion into future releases of X-Plane.
+Submissions are made (by artists from the community) to the Gateway directly from the Laminar Research airport-building tool “World Editor” (WED).
+Submissions must comprise only Laminar Research scenery library assets.

 Instructions for Airport Scenery Artists

-Note: The following assumes familiarity with the X-Plane World Editor (WED).
+Note: This document assumes familiarity with X-Plane World Editor (WED).

 Laminar Research thanks all artists for contributing their work to the Airport Scenery Gateway.